Code-Institute-Submissions/my-first-milestone/README.md

 All links have been manually tested to ensure that they are pointing to the correct destination.

  I run my code trough W3C validator html and css to see errors.
+I copy and paste my code into the section of direct input and press check.

 **Deployment**

 This site is hosted on Github pages.
-New commits will update on master branch.To run locally you can clone this repository into the editor of your choice by press clone button or pasting [https://github.com/Tess2019/my-first-milstone.git](https://github.com/Tess2019/my-first-milstone.git) into your terminal.
+New commits will update on master branch.
+To run locally you can clone this repository into the editor of your choice by press clone button or pasting [https://github.com/Tess2019/my-first-milstone.git](https://github.com/Tess2019/my-first-milstone.git) into your terminal.
 To cut ties with this repository, type git remote rm origin into the terminal.

 ## **					Credits**